-- NIJC Attorney Review of Application: Please send the cover letter, client personal statement, and all forms and supporting evidence to your NIJC point of contact to review.
-Please allow at least 5 business days for review. - Finalizing the Application Packet: All supporting documents should be indexed with exhibit labels but avoid using tabs!
+- Original Documents: All USCIS application forms, affidavits, letters of support, and certified dispositions must be submitted in the original.
+Please note that submitting photocopies of all other supporting evidence is best, unless otherwise requested by USCIS.
+USCIS will not return original documents once they are submitted. - NIJC Attorney Review of Application: Please send the cover letter, client personal statement, and all forms and supporting evidence to your NIJC point of contact to review.
+Please allow at least 10 business days for review. - Finalizing the Application Packet: All supporting documents should be indexed with exhibit labels but avoid using tabs!
 USCIS prefers that documents are identified by page number.
 Use a two-hole punch at the top of the packet and fasten everything together with a metal two-pronged fastener.
-Do not use side-binding or a plastic cover sheet. - Submitting the Application Packet: All requests for T visas are sent to the USCIS Vermont Service Center where the application will be adjudicated based on the evidence provided in the T visa application.
-Requests for a T visa should be sent via certified mail or overnight delivery service to the Vermont Service Center.
-Please confirm the filing address on the USCIS website for the Form I-914.169 The current address (as of December 2022) is:
+Do not use side-binding or a plastic cover sheet. - Submitting the Application Packet: All requests for T visas are sent to the USCIS Nebraska Service Center where the application will be adjudicated based on the evidence provided in the T visa application.
+Requests for a T visa should be sent via certified mail or overnight delivery service to the Nebraska Service Center.
+Please confirm the filing address on the USCIS website for the Form I-914.157 The current address (as of October 2024) is: